justinvos/COMPSCI340/COMPSCI340_Notes.md

 The **physical address space** is the set of all physical addresses.

 The **memory-management unit** (MMU) is a hardware device for mapping from logical addresses to physcial addresses.
 It uses a relocation register as a base so that the logical address space $[0,\text{max}]$ is mapped to the physical address space $[R + 0, R + \text{max}]$ where $R$ is the relocation register value.

+With **dynamic loading**, a routine is not loaded until it is called.

+**Dynamically linked libraries** are system libraries that are linked to user programs when the programs are run.

+**Static linking** is where system libraries are combined by the loader into the binary program.

+A **stub** is a small piece of code that indicate how to locate and link a library routine.

+A process can be **swapped** temporarily out of memory into a backing store and then brought back into memory for continued execution.
+Swapping allows for the address space of all processes to exceed the real physical memory of the system.

+The **ready queue** consists of all processes whose memory images are on the backing store or in memory and are ready to be run.

+**Double buffering** is where I/O operations are transferred with operating system buffers, which is then transferred to the process buffer.
+This solves any issues where a process waiting for I/O is swapped out leaving the I/O no buffer to transfer to.